-When it comes to digital books, no company has amassed quite such an impressive library of the written word quite like Amazon, so if you’re ready to embrace everything that the Kindle Store has to offer, it might be time to pick up one of the best Kindles going.
+When it comes to digital books, few companies can match the sheer depth of Amazon’s library, so if you’re ready to dive into everything the Kindle Store offers, it might be the perfect moment to pick up one of the best Kindles around.

-As robust as the Kindle Store is however, Kindles themselves aren’t the only e-readers on the market, and there’s some impressive competition from the likes of Kobo and Onyx, both of which feature in our larger round-up of the best e-readers.
-It’s also worth mentioning that for picture books or graphic novels, it’s the best tablets that tend to be better suited for their luscious colour displays.
+As comprehensive as the Kindle Store is, Kindles aren’t the only game in town.
+There’s strong competition from the likes of Kobo and Onyx, both of which appear in our broader guide to the best e-readers.
+And, if you’re into picture books or graphic novels, it’s the best tablets that usually shine thanks to their vibrant colour displays.

 SQUIRREL_ANCHOR_LIST